Gerdome/airbnbresearch/README.md

-﻿# Implementing a mobile experiment with 360° representations
+﻿# Implementing a Mobile Experiment with 360° Representations

 This is the project for implementing an experimental setup for a behavioral study to examine the influence of 360° representations on customers.
 Please find the **corresponding paper [here](https://git.scc.kit.edu/yn2099/360/blob/master/airbnb_vr_paper.pdf).**